jcs-emacs/jcs-emacs/README.md

 # jcs-emacs-init
-> An Emacs configuration bundle.
+> Consistent Emacs configuration for all platforms.

 This is Jen-Chieh Shen's emacs configuration.
 This configuration started from [Casey Muratori](https://github.com/cmuratori)'s